 I almost went to university in Bristol, which would have been a great choice, as it’s a fantastically beautiful city.
 As life turned out though, I ended up at Nottingham, home to the oldest pubs in Britain.
 Which wasn’t a deciding factor, honestly.

 Following this, you’ll find some advice on when to visit Bristol and other planning advice for putting together the perfect trip.
-Let’s get started with our idea of the perfect:
+Let’s get started!

 1. Bristol Museum and Art Gallery